-My diploma in engineering I received 1978 from the from the Swiss Federal Institute of Technology, Zurich, Switzerland and a Dr. sc.techn. (the equivalent of a Ph.D.
-ETH conferres) from the same institute 1982.
+I received 1978 a diploma in engineering from the Swiss Federal Institute of Technology, Zurich, Switzerland and a Dr. sc.techn. (the equivalent of a Ph.D.
+ETH confers) from the same institute 1982.

 Prior to the chair at the Technical University Vienna, Dr. Frank has been a professor of Land Information Studies in the Department of Surveying Engineering at the University of Maine.
 He was also co-founder and later head of the Maine branch of the National Center for Geographic Information and Analysis (NCGIA), a research center funded by the National Science Foundation.

 Since 1980 Dr. Frank has published widely on database management systems for GIS, in particular on spatial access methods and spatial query languages.
 In 1990, he published a book on ‘Cognitive and Linguistic Aspects of Geographic Space’ with David Mark and in 1996‘Geographic Objects with Indeterminate Boundaries’ with Peter Burrough.
 He edited ‘Life and Motion of Socio-Economic Units’,published 1991, together with Jonathan Raper and Jean-Paul Cheylan.He organized the Conference on Spatial Theory (COSIT) in 1992, 1993, 1995 and 1997, with proceedings published by Springer-Verlag in the Series Lecture Notes in Computer Science.

 As professor at TU Wien, he led an active research group focusing on problems of spatial cognition, user interfaces for GIS, and the economic and organizational aspects of the collection, management and use of geographic information.
 This work is supported by industry and research foundations.
 He is involved in several research projects of the European Commission.
 1995 he completed a project for the organization of an international post-graduate course in GIS.